Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

 ➜ sprio -u username
 ```

-This will also show the reason why the job is still queued for which an explanation can be found [in the slurm documentation](https://slurm.schedmd.com/squeue.html#lbAF).
+This will also show the reason why the job is still queued for which an explanation can be found [in the slurm documentation](https://slurm.schedmd.com/squeue.html#lbAF) or the [VSC wiki](https://wiki.vsc.ac.at/doku.php?id=doku:slurm_job_reason_codes).

 Details about past Jobs (like maximum memory usage), can be found using [`sacct`](https://slurm.schedmd.com/sacct.html).
 You can manually specify the needed columns or display most of them using `--long`